AndrewRomashkin/TrulyRandom/README.md

 10. Still image detection;
 11. Generation of different types of random data from the collected entropy;
 12. Additional utilites like random array shuffle.

+Please, if you find this library useful (or useless) or you have any other suggestions or comments - don't hesitate to contact me.